-- B. Appendices A through Q and any additional appendices are hereby incorporated by reference as part of this Provider Agreement having the full force and effect as if specifically restated herein.
+- A. OAC Chapter 5160-26 is hereby incorporated by reference as part of this Provider Agreement having the full force and effect as if specifically restated herein. - B. Appendices A through R and any additional appendices are hereby incorporated by reference as part of this Provider Agreement having the full force and effect as if specifically restated herein.
 Appendix P and any other applicable obligations set forth in this Provider Agreement will survive the termination or non-renewal of this Agreement. - C. In the event of inconsistence or ambiguity between the provisions of OAC Chapter 5160-26 and this Agreement, the provisions of OAC Chapter 5160-26 shall be determinative of the obligations of the parties unless such inconsistency or ambiguity is the result of changes in federal or state law, as provided in Article IX of this Provider Agreement, in which case such federal or state law shall be determinative of the obligations of the parties.
-In the event OAC 5160-26 is silent with respect to any ambiguity or inconsistency, the Agreement (including Appendices B through Q and any additional appendices), shall be determinative of the obligations of the parties.
-In the event that a dispute arises which is not addressed in any of the aforementioned documents, the parties agree to make every reasonable effort to resolve the dispute, in keeping with the objectives of the Provider Agreement and the budgetary and statutory constraints of ODM.
+In the event OAC 5160-26 is silent with respect to any ambiguity or inconsistency, the Agreement (including Appendices B through Q and any additional appendices), shall be determinative of the obligations of the parties of the obligations of the parties agree to make every reasonable effort to resolve the dispute, in keeping with the objectives of the Provider Agreement and the budgetary and statutory constraints of ODM.